ACTIVATED EXCHANGE RELATIONSHIPS FOR CRS INFORMATION

 The CRS MCAA specifies the details of what information will be exchanged and when.
 It is a multilateral framework agreement, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications under Section 7 of the CRS MCAA.
 The notifications to be filed by each jurisdiction include (i) a confirmation that domestic CRS legislation is in place and whether the jurisdiction will exchange on a reciprocal or non-reciprocal basis, (ii) a specification of the transmission and encryption methods, (iii) a specification of the data protection requirements to be met in relation to information exchanged by the jurisdiction, (iv) a confirmation that the jurisdiction has appropriate confidentiality and data safeguards in place and (v) a list of its intended exchange partner jurisdictions under the CRS MCAA.
 A particular bilateral relationship under the CRS MCAA becomes effective only if both jurisdictions have the Convention in effect, have filed the above notifications and have listed each other.
 Activated relationships can be consulted here.

-Most recently, Ecuador joined the Agreement in October 2018, bringing the current total number of signatories to 104.
+Most recently, Dominica joined the Agreement in April 2019, bringing the current total number of signatories to 105.